 Embrace recovery don't fear it.
 Why fear a temporary journey of re-adjustment that transports us to a point in time where we're going days, weeks and eventually months without wanting to smoke nicotine?

-Success in moving beyond each episode awards the new ex-user return of another slice of a nicotine-free life, a surprising sense of calm during crisis, return of their yard, car, phone or friends.
-But be sure and look at a clock during craves as cessation time distortion can combine with fear or even panic to make a less than 3 minute episode feel much longer.
+Success in moving beyond each episode awards the new ex-user return of another slice of a nicotine-free life: greater calm during crisis, return of the yard, car, phone or friends.
+But be sure and look at a clock or watch during craves as cessation time distortion can combine with fear or even panic to make a less than 3 minute episode feel far longer.

 Abandonment of Use Rationalizations